 Chris now operates both Red Cap Vineyards and very limited production wines from his other wine brand, Phamus.
 Eventually he plans to merge his Phamus wines under the Red Cap label.
 We will combine our review of Phamus Wines with this review at that time.

-This review has been identified as needing a *major* update.
+** This review has been identified as needing a *major* update including tasting notes for current release wines.

 The swinging boy on the label often immediately gets the attention of those who are seeing the wines for the first time.
 Tom & Desiree have three children and were inspired to create a label such as this one to “…represent the spirit of wonder and fun that we all try to embody on a daily basis.”
 The image of this swinging boy was designed by talented Camas, Washington based scratchboard illustrator, Roger Xavier.

-Tom used to net the vineyard but no longer does this – comparing putting netting on vineyards to putting panty hose on a hairy leg!
-The time and expense spent netting ultimately did not justify the amount of fruit saved from the birds.
+Tom used to net the vineyard but no longer does this; he wryly told us netting is vineyard is like putting panty hose on a hairy leg!
+The time and expense spent netting ultimately did not justify the amount of grapes saved from the birds.
 During harvest often picks are at staggered intervals; harvest can easily take a month or more despite the small size of the vineyard.
 The reason being is Red Cap only picks when the fruit is ripe and often this may mean picking merely several rows or blocks of the vineyard.
 As a result, all wine is fermented in small lots with whole berry fermentation (no jacks or stems) and punch-downs are done by hand.

-Two hallmarks of their vineyard site and the Red Cap wines are excellent acidity and refined tannins perhaps surprising considering that some of Napa Valley’s most tannic wines often come from the hillsides.
-Fermentation is conducted using non-inoculated yeasts (yeast that exist on the skins of the grapes) with cooler longer fermentation times.
-The wines are typically aged in French oak for approximately 20 months.
+With a culinary background Tom understands the importance of pairing food with wine.
+So its not surprising then that two hallmarks of their vineyard site and the Red Cap wines are bright acidity and refined tannins, perhaps surprising considering that some of Napa Valley’s most tannic wines often come from the hillsides.
+Fermentation is conducted using non-inoculated yeasts which naturally exist on the skins of the grapes and extended cold fermentation times.
+Their Cabernet Sauvignon is typically aged in French oak for approximately 20 months.

 Select Wines